Navigating communication challenges in airports

 1. Irrelevant communication

-Current communication tools at the airports are not easily manageable for supporting regular changes (late arrivals, gate allocation, specific requirements…).
+Current communication tools at the airports are not easily manageable for supporting regular changes, such as late arrivals, gate allocation, and other specific requirements.
 Talk groups are fixed and not dedicated to a specific operation.
 Users are constantly bothered by voice messages, information or alerts that are not dedicated to them.
 Messages for everyone is a message for no one.
-Consequences are repetitive communication, poor accessibility, low reactivity and unnecessary stress.
+The consequences include repetitive communication, limited accessibility, low responsiveness, and unnecessary stress.
 Operational inefficiencies are generating financial costs and additional time that could be easily fixed.

-A real-life scenario: A gate agent is requiring additional wheel chairs for the next flights.
-He is using a radio to alert the coordinator and colleagues.
-None of them are answering.
-After some time with no response, he is asking again while he is managing some passengers' requests.
-After four attempts to gather information, he finally obtains the relevant contact details.
-He then uses his mobile to call the person responsible for supplying additional wheelchairs for the arrival gate.
-What about a solution that will give your team immediate access to the right people?
+A real-life scenario: A gate agent needs additional wheelchairs for upcoming flights.
+He uses a radio to alert the coordinator and colleagues, but no one responds.
+After some time without an answer, he repeats the request while simultaneously managing passenger inquiries.
+After four attempts, he finally obtains the relevant contact details and uses his mobile phone to call the person responsible for providing extra wheelchairs at the arrival gate.
+What if your team had immediate access to the right people?

 2. Security of the communication channels